piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

 Creating a theme
 ================

-The goal of this tutorial is to show you how from the scratch create a simple theme and how to use it.
-Let's assume that we're gonna to create a responsive theme (RWD) which will be used on every page of our website.
+The goal of this tutorial is to show you how from scratch create a simple theme and how to use it.
+Let's assume that we are gonna to create a responsive theme (RWD) which will be used on every page of our website.

 ### Step 1: Create a bundle for the theme

 The first thing that we have to do is to create a "container" in which our theme will be placed.
-And the most suitable "container" is nothing else but a bundle, so we must create it.
+For this tutorial I selected a bundle as container, although you can also select a project root as container, it only depends on your needs.
 Suppose that the created bundle will be called **JungiHeroThemeBundle** or whatever you want.
 The following directory structure of the bundle is enough for our theme:

 ```
 src/